kawaiiDango/pano-scrobbler/Readme.md

 - Supports Pixel Now Playing
 - Import & export settings and saved edits
 - Intents for apps like Tasker, Macrodroid etc
+- View top artists, albums or tracks.
+Also works for friends
+- I'm feeling lucky, a shuffle all for your entire listening history

 #### This is not intended to:
 - be an app to browse lastfm.